athuroe/gettingdata/CodeBook.md

 8. A new data frame called "merged_summary" is created with the average measurement per activity and subject using the 'group_by' and 'summarise_each' commands combined into one line using the '%>%' operator
 9. Stores the new dataframe in a file called "tidy_data.txt", using the 'write.table' command on merged_summary with the parameter row.name = FALSE

-The original dataset that is the basis for this data can be downloaded here: 'https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'.
-For details on how the original data was obtained please refer to the 'readme.txt' in the original data folder.